 Q: How can I save money on State Fair admission tickets?

-A: Purchase tickets at this year’s ticket outlets – BB&T, Martin’s Food Markets or the Caroline County Visitor Center (cash only)—for the weekday price, and use them any one day during the 2013 fair.
+A: Purchase tickets online or at this year’s ticket outlets – BB&T, Martin’s Food Markets, Call Federal Credit Union or the Caroline County Visitor Center for the weekday price, and use them any one day during the 2014 fair.
 That’s up to a $3 discount on Fridays, Saturdays and Sundays!
-Family Fun Packs also are available for purchase through Sept.
-25. They include two adult tickets, two youth tickets and two unlimited ride wristbands for $75.
-That’s up to a $17 discount on Fridays, Saturdays and Sundays and up to a $7 discount Monday-Thursday.
+You also might want to consider a Season Pass, which is $25 in advance and $30 at the gate.

 Q: Where can I find a schedule of events?

-A: We’ve got a fair schedule online, and a printed version will be available at the State Fair Ticket Plaza.
+A: We’re developing an online schedule that you can customize for your visit.
+A printed version will be available at the State Fair Ticket Plaza.

 Q: What’s the best route to take when traveling to the State Fair of Virginia?

 A: From I-95, take Exit 98 (Doswell) and travel 1½ miles east on state Route 30.
 If traffic is heavy, consider taking U.S. Route 301 to state Route 30; travel about 3 miles west on Route 30.
 You also can take U.S. Route 1 to state Route 30; travel about 2 miles east on Route 30.
 For complete directions, click here.